Undergraduate Department of

 QMB 4700 Operations Research for Managerial Decisions (3)

 The Department of Business Analytics, Information Systems and Supply Chain offers honors in the major to encourage talented students to undertake independent and original research as part of the undergraduate experience.
 For requirements and other information see the "University Honors Office and Honor Societies" chapter of this General Bulletin.

-Requirements for a minor in Business Analytics
+Requirements for a Minor in Business Analytics

-Definition of Prefix
+Definition of Prefixes

 ISM—Information Systems Management